Our mission is to promote healing, personal growth, and healthy living for the individual, family, and community.

 - Report unethical or illegal behaviors by your provider without retaliation.
 If you make false reports against your provider, you may be discharged from treatment.

-- Receive a second option at any time about your treatment.
+- Receive a second opinion at any time about your treatment.

 - Submit a formal written or verbal grievance, or expressions of satisfaction or dissatisfaction, regarding your health care services.